Gorman99/Hubtel.eCommerce.Cart/README.md

 # Hubtel.eCommerce.Cart
-About Project
+**About Project

-       Cart is an API to be used to unify the e-commerce cart experience for users.
+       Cart is an e-commerce cart API experience for users.

-Getting Started
+**Getting Started**

-            To run the application locally, please follow the steps below.
+ - To run the application locally, please follow the steps below.
-            The application use Inmemory Database so there is no need to
+-  The application use Inmemory Database so there is no need to Setup a Database

-Prerequisites
+**Prerequisites**
-        Visual Studio 2019
+		-	Visual Studio 2019

-Setup
+**Setup**
-    Clone the repo
+  -  Clone the repo